mattruggio/basketball/README.md

 ![Basketball Architecture - Overview](/docs/architecture/overview.png)

+#### Command Line Interfaces

+Each module is meant to be interfaced with using its Ruby API by consuming applications.
+Each module also ships with a CLI script (backed by a module service) which a user can interact with to emulate different portions of the league management process.
+Technically speaking, the CLI provides an example application built on top of the each individual core module.
+Each module section below should contain with it example CLI calls.

 ## Drafting Module

 The drafting module is responsible for providing a turn-based iterator allowing the consumer to either manually pick or simulate picks.
 Here is a cartoon showing the major components: